 Herbal teas, also known as herbal infusions, are typically a blend of herbs, flowers, spices, and dried fruit.
 This blend of ingredients is then brewed in the same way as your favorite traditional tea, either loose or in tea sachets or bags.
 By combining quality ingredients, blends can be created that calm, invigorate, or treat minor ailments.
 Colors and flavors range from light and fruity to vibrant and spicy, to match your mood.
 We offer over 40 different kinds of blends, many of which are caffeine free.
+Looking for more knowledge about herbal teas?
+Check out Everything You Want To Know About Herbals and Tisanes.

 Our Herbal Blends build upon lemongrass, chamomile flowers, and hibiscus with flavors such as cinnamon, orange peel, and peppermint.
 All blends are naturally caffeine-free and offer unique experiences.
 Looking for a soothing blend?
 Try the Lemongrass.
 Want more punch?
 Check out the Spiced Plum.